Sets a user-defined error handler function

 The fourth parameter is optional, errline, which contains the line number the error was raised at, as an integer.

-If the function returns FALSE then the normal error handler continues.
+If the function returns false then the normal error handler continues.

 Return